riax/sekvens/readme.md

   }).go();
 ```

 ### Use chain() to chain multiple animations together and the they will run in sequence.
-The repeat(2) command will repeat move 5 times and the repeat(10) command will repeat the whole sequence 10 times.
+The repeat(2) command will repeat move 2 times and the repeat(10) command will repeat the whole chained sequence 10 times.
 Multiple chains can be nested.
 ```javascript
 var duration = 1000;
 var element = document.getElementById("advanced-example-2");